Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

 All visa applicants must demonstrate to the satisfaction of the consular officer that they are fully qualified under all applicable sections of U.S. law.
 Approved visas will generally be ready for pickup three to five business days after the appointment.
 Applications submitted under the CVP may still be subject to additional processing that may delay visa approval, as well as additional inspection by the Department of Homeland Security at U.S. ports of entry.

-Each agent must pay individual C-1/D visa fees at designated CIMB Niaga Bank branches.
-Visa fee receipts for CVP applicants must contain the CVP applicant’s (not the CVP agency’s) data.
-CVP agents may pay C-1/D visa fees up to twelve months in advance.
+Each agent must pay individual C1/D visa fees by electronic transfer from any Indonesian Rupiah bank account in Indonesia. or cash at any branches of CIMB Niaga.
+Visa fee receipts for applicants must contain the applicant’s (not the agent’s) data.
 Once payment is complete, agents will log on to our appointment system website.
-All CVP members will receive a login and access code (separate from the code their seafarer’s receive) to access our appointment system website.
+All CVP members will receive a login and access code (separate from the code their crewmembers receive) to access our appointment system website.
 Payment is required in full before agents can schedule interviews on the appointment system.

-All visa applicants must complete an Electronic Nonimmigrant Visa Application DS-160 online and bring the confirmation page to the Embassy.
+All visa applicants must complete an Electronic Nonimmigrant Visa Application DS-160 online and bring the confirmation page to the interview.
 Applicants with incomplete DS-160 applications will be turned away.
 Either the applicant or agent can complete the forms, but if the agent completes an applicant’s forms, both the agent and the applicant must sign and verify the form’s accuracy and completeness.
-All applicants are also required to submit a valid, non-modified photo that meets U.S. visa standards.
-C1/D visa applicants are also required to bring the following:

 - DS-160 Confirmation Page